bleudev/pytecord_old_archive/docs/source/first-steps/getting-started.rst

     bot.run()

 This is very important because this method run bot in Discord!
 Well...
-You are ready for other docs.
+You are ready for coding with disspy.